cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^

 Adds a custom rule to the rules list.
 Adding a custom rule generates a server-specific rule ID for that rule automatically, starting from ``s_1``.
-Adding a channel identifier will assign that rule as being channel-specific (this is primarily used to track how close a user is to reaching a channel ban threshold, *please note that channel ban thresholds are not implemented yet*).
+Adding a channel identifier will assign that rule as being channel-specific (this is primarily used to track how close a user is to reaching a channel ban threshold)

+.. note:
+    Channel ban thresholds are not implemented yet.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^